afqueiruga/afqueiruga.github.io/about.md

 I am a postdoctoral researcher at Lawrence Berkeley National Laboratory working in [Earth and Environmental Sciences](https://eesa.lbl.gov).
 I design novel numerical methods and algorithms for scientific problems involving multiphysics, multiphase flows and discontinuities.
-My present research is focused on developing computational methods for:
+My present work is focused on developing computational methods for:

+1. automated runtimes for multiscale simulation,
 1. oceanic gas hydrate reservoirs,
 1. hydraulic fracture extension,
-1. automated runtimes for multiscale simulation,
-2. geomechanical modeling coupled to hydrological flows, and
+2. geomechanics coupled to hydrogeological flows, and
-3. numerical algorithms for large-scale hydrological flow simulations.
+3. multiphase transport in geologic media.

 Broadly, my research interests encompass meshless methods, Finite Element methods, microstructure-based models, discrete element models and electrodynamics.

-In my tool-sharpening efforts, I design meta-programming packages for scientific computing to use in my everyday work for techniques such as automatic differentiation and basis function generation. [cornflakes](https://bitbucket.org/afqueiruga/cornflakes) and [popcorn](https://bitbucket.org/afqueiruga/popcorn) are the current incarnation of this work.
+In my tool-sharpening efforts, I design meta-programming packages for scientific computing to use in my everyday work for techniques such as automatic differentiation and basis function generation.
+[Cornflakes](https://bitbucket.org/afqueiruga/cornflakes) and [popcorn](https://bitbucket.org/afqueiruga/popcorn) are the current incarnation of this work.

 You can find different things I work on around the internet: